 The Service has recently realigned resources to build capacity to enhance its performance management arrangements to ensure that relevant performance information is scrutinised in a timely manner to drive improvement.
-CDS welcomes the new modernised performance reporting system which will enable us to further embed effective performance management principles throughout the Service.

 As a new grouping of functions, CDS will revisit and embed self-evaluation across all teams to drive improvement and more integrated ways of working.